kubeflow/model-registry/README.md

 ```shell
 make run/proxy
 ```
-The proxy service implements the OpenAPI defined in [model-registry.yaml](api/openapi/model-registry.yaml) to create an Open Data Hub specific REST API on top of the existing ml-metadata server.
+The proxy service implements the OpenAPI defined in [model-registry.yaml](api/openapi/model-registry.yaml) to create a Model Registry specific REST API on top of the existing ml-metadata server.

 > **NOTE** The ml-metadata server must be running and accessible from the environment where model-registry starts up.